Skip to main content

 Master Node Allocation

-• in different pool segments — if there are multiple segments in the pool;
+• in different segments of the pool — if there are several segments in the pool;

 • or in the same pool segment on different hosts — if there is only one segment in the pool